Arkansas Court Records

 How to Get a Marriage License in Arkansas

-• Pay the required $60 marriage license fee.
+- Pay the required $60 marriage license fee.

-• Provide valid identification, such as a driver's license, military ID, Indian card, or an original birth certificate.
+- Provide valid identification, such as a driver's license, military ID, Indian card, or an original birth certificate.

-• A certified copy of a divorce certificate if one or both parties are divorcees.
+- A certified copy of a divorce certificate if one or both parties are divorcees.

-• The applicants must return the marriage license to the county clerk within 60 days of receiving it.
+- The applicants must return the marriage license to the county clerk within 60 days of receiving it.

-Note: There is no waiting period when applying for a marriage license in Arkansas.
+Note: There is no waiting period for applying for a marriage license in Arkansas.
 Furthermore, you can receive it immediately after applying, provided both parties are over 18.
 The state imposes a 5-day waiting period if one or both parties are under 18.

-Who can obtain Marriage Records in Arkansas?
+Who Can Obtain Marriage Records in Arkansas?

 You can request and obtain a marriage record in Arkansas if you fall under these categories:

-• The record subjects.
+- The record subjects

-• A registered spouse
+- A registered spouse

-• Descendants of the record subjects.
+- Descendants of the record subjects.

-• Parents or guardians of the record subjects.
+- Parents or guardians of the record subjects.

-• Legal representatives
+- Legal representatives

-• Designated state or federal agents.
+- Designated state or federal agents.

 Record subjects may delegate authority to a third party to access the document.
 In such situations, the third party must submit a vital records authorization form alongside other documents.

-Under AR Code § 20-18-305 (2020), other record seekers can access the marriage record under one of these conditions:
+Under AR Code § 20-18-305 (2020), other record seekers may access the marriage record under one of these conditions:

-• The record is over 50 years old.
+- The record is over 50 years old.

-• The record is crucial for the protection of personal or property rights.
+- The record is crucial for the protection of personal or property rights.

 Can You Lookup Online Marriage Records for Free in Arkansas?

-• Indexed records without images.
+- Indexed records without images.

-• Indexed records with images.
+- Indexed records with images.

-• Marriage records images without an index.
+- Marriage records images without an index.

 To access marriage records on a third-party platform, you must provide the following:

-• The record subject's first and last name
+- The record subject's first and last name

-• The place (county) where the event occurred.
+- The place (county) where the event occurred.

-• The year the event was recorded.
+- The year the event was recorded.

 Is Arkansas a Common Law State for Marriage?